awsdocs/aws-cloudformation-user-guide/doc_source/registry-public.md

 1. Specify the configuration data, if necessary \(optional\)\.

-   If the extension requires additional configuration at the account and region level, CloudFormation includes the **Configuration** section on the the **Activate extension** page\.
+   If the extension requires additional configuration at the account and region level, CloudFormation includes the **Configuration** section on the **Activate extension** page\.
 You have the option to specify the configuration data now, or after the extension has been activated\.
    + To specify the configuration data while enabling the extension:

      1. Select **Configure now**, and then select **Activate extension and continue**\.